dylmye/isa-eye/README.md

 ## Development

 Dependencies for this project are managed with [bun](https://bun.sh).
 Install the dependencies with `bun install`.
+Ensure you also properly copy the icon font by running `bun run prebuild:include-icon-font`.

 This project uses Expo.
 It is Expo Go compatible; run `bun run start` to start the bundler and follow the instructions in the terminal to continue.